 We have a special portfolio dedicated to Interfaith and Multicultural interaction and endeavour to improve community relations with women from all cultures and faiths to promote harmony through understanding.
 We embrace the things we have in common and promote those qualities that bind not those that divide, building bridges on these strong foundations.

-In 2016 we co-hosted and screened “The Song of Life” documentary with the Greek Zakynthian Association of Sydney and NSW.
+We co-hosted and screened “The Song of Life” documentary with the Greek Zakynthian Association of Sydney and NSW.
 Over 300 people attended.
 Tribute was paid to the leaders and residents of the island of Zakynthos for their bravery during the Holocaust, saving all the Jewish citizens in their community.
 Bishop Chrysostomos Demetriou and Mayor Loukas Karrer were honoured for their humanity and bravery.

 Our Transcultural and Interfaith work is very important to us and we take pride in being able to contribute to creating a harmonious multicultural multi-faith society in Australia.

 On 11 November 2020 NCJWA NSW hosted Drum Circle.
 Here is an excerpt from Co-President’s Miri Orden’s welcome.
 Please note this event took place under tight COVID-19 NSW restrictions.